 We try to make our Christmas as historically accurate as we can using the memories of people who lived and worked here like Florence Dicker, the daughter of a housemaid who remembered Christmas as ‘always very busy but also enjoyable’ and the gardeners bringing in ‘several Christmas trees that were placed in different rooms of the house and were beautifully decorated’.

 Giving a sense of going back in time is also often about the details, the gifts addressed to the servants or the music played on the piano.
-We’ve previously played George VI’s first Christmas speech on the wireless which was hugely evocative.

 What other touches make a Christmas visit to Polesden Lacey special?